 But let's back up for a moment.
 As early as January 1941, Milwaukee was publicly searching for a major league franchise.
 The city fathers knew that Borchert Field wouldn't be able to host a major league club, so a replacement was needed.
-This is from Stoney McGlynn's column (McGlynn was himself an old Brewers pitcher from 1909-1911) in the Milwaukee News-Sentinel sports page on Sunday, January 12, 1941:
+This is from Stoney McGlynn's column in the Milwaukee News-Sentinel sports page on Sunday, January 12, 1941:

 (click pictures to see full articles)